 Is 4GB of RAM Enough for Streaming?

 4GB of RAM is just barely enough to stream and barely enough for some gaming, but not both.
+Even then, 4GB is getting less and less viable for streaming as time goes on.
 Streaming software such as OBS recommend at least 4GB and leaves no room for multitasking.

 Some games may have less system requirements but this limits your selection of titles because most modern games require more memory just to run.
 Due to typical system requirements, Apex recommends that you avoid streaming while gaming with 4GB of RAM as it puts stress on your hardware.
 Streaming with 4GB of RAM is possible but it limits which games you can play.

 8GB of RAM is the bare minimum amount for streaming to Twitch or YouTube.
 That said, most modern games recommend 8GB just to play them.
 So, you have little to no ability to multitask, limiting your streaming software.